thechee514/data-structures/README.md

 # Data Structures Projects and Labs
-A collection of CSC150 projects and labs completed in Winter 2015.
+A collection of CSC150 (Data Structures) projects and labs completed in Winter 2015 at Union College.

 ## Project 1 - Looking out for Number One
-**Assignement**
+**Assignment**

 Create a program that takes a file of statistics as input, computes how many of the numbers have x as a leading digit for all x 1-9, and then plots a bar graph showing the relative frequency of